k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Broadway Generic Flows and Templates

-The Fabric TDM library includes a set of built-in generic Broadway flows and templates, designed to easily add the TDM setup to the LU.
+The Fabric TDM Library includes a set of built-in generic Broadway flows and templates, designed to easily add the TDM setup to the LU.

 ## TDM LU